 François-Jean de Chastellux, the French philosopher, writer and general, travelled to America in 1780 as part of the French expeditionary force in the American Revolution.

-The farmers agreed among themselves to furnish a larger, or smaller sized ox, no matter which, as each animal is weighed.
-Their conveyance to the army is then entrusted to some farmers, and drovers.
-The farmers are allowed about a dollar a day, and their expenses, as well as those of the cattle, are paid them on their return, according to the receipts they are obliged to produce from the inn-keepers where they have halted.
-The usual price is from three-pence to five-pence English per night for each ox, and in proportion at noon.
+The farmers agreed among themselves to furnish a larger, or smaller sized ox, he wrote.
+They weighed each animal, and then some farmers and drovers conveyed the livestock to the army.
+“The farmers are allowed about a dollar a day, and their expenses, as well as those of the cattle, are paid them on their return, according to the receipts they are obliged to produce from the inn-keepers where they have halted, wrote de Chastellux.